-Everything we know about Texas-regulated facilities holding migrant children: violations, numbers and more
+The number of migrant children in Texas shelters spiked again, reaching a new high under Trump

 |18

-Disclosure: Upbring has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Jeff Eller, a communications adviser to Southwest Key, is a donor and former board member of The Texas Tribune.
+Upbring has been a financial supporter of The Texas Tribune.
+The Tribune is a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 View a complete list.